rafaelvzago/rafaelvzago.github.io/_posts/2024-01-15-tempi-com-skupper-e-grafana.md

 This project is a proof of concept for an IoT architecture using a Raspberry Pi and a temperature sensor that exposes the temperature data through a REST API.
 Along with the REST API, there is a cloud integration with any cloud provider using [Skupper](https://skupper.io/) that enables the data to be visualized in a Grafana dashboard.

+> Clone the repository and follow the instructions to run the project on your Raspberry Pi.[https://github.com/rafaelvzago/skupper-tempy](https://github.com/rafaelvzago/skupper-tempy)

 ## Table of Contents

 - [Hardware](#hardware)